 Excited parents-to-be often want to purchase loads of baby gear in anticipation of their child’s arrival.
 It is often more prudent to borrow things from friends and family until you determine what suits your child’s size and environment.
 Obviously a good car seat is an absolute necessity, but spending a lot of money on a luxury stroller is not.
 People you know who have had children may be willing to pass on clothing and other items that they no longer need.
 And don’t worry; your baby won’t know the difference!

 Regardless of how well you plan, life has a way of causing the occasional hiccup.
-In those situations where you may be experiencing a temporary cash crunch, eliminate the stress and take out a signature loan to get the cash you need and the flexibility to repay the loan over time.
+In those situations where you may be experiencing a temporary cash crunch, eliminate the stress and take out an installment loan to get the cash you need and the flexibility to repay the loan over time.

 Mason Roberts is a seasoned economics writer and blogger with a knack for breaking-down and simply communicating the ever-changing world of finance.
 He is philosophically committed to the premise that financial knowledge equals financial freedom.